 As Platinum’s investment philosophy and process became systematically inculcated within the team, Mr Neilson stepped down as the Chief Investment Officer in 2013, and has over time handed over his various portfolio management responsibilities to other global portfolio managers in the team.

 With the full endorsement of the Board, Mr Neilson handed over the role of Managing Director and Chief Executive Officer of the Platinum Group to Andrew Clifford on 1 July 2018.
-Continuing to serve as a full-time executive director of the Platinum Group and a member of Platinum's investment team, Mr Neilson remains fully engaged in the business and continues to work on the generation of investment ideas as well as provides additional support to the firm's client diversification initiatives in Europe and the US.
+From this time until August 2020, he remained an Executive Director and also worked as an analyst on the generation of investment ideas within the investment team.
+From 31 August 2020, Mr Neilson became a Non-Executive Director of Platinum.

 Elizabeth Norman, BA, GradDip FP